jglev/r-shiny-attendance-checker/README.md

 #### Setting up a Google Form

 See [this file](setting_up_a_google_form.md "Instructions on setting up a Google Form for use with this Shiny app") for instructions on setting up a Google Form for use with this Shiny app.
+For testing, you can also use a local CSV file instead of a Google Sheet.

 #### Using Shiny